gemeenteshertogenbosch/verzoekregistratiecomponent/INSTALLATION.md

 $ kubectl -n kube-system get secret  --kubeconfig="api/helm/kubeconfig.yaml"
 ```

-Becouse we just bound tiller to our admin acount and use tiller (trough helm) to manage our code deployment it makes sence to use the tiller token, lets look uo the tilles secret (it should loo something like "tiller-token-XXXXX" and ask for the coresponding token.
+Because we just bound tiller to our admin account and use tiller (trough helm) to manage our code deployment it makes sense to use the tiller token, lets look at the tilles secret (it should look something like "tiller-token-XXXXX") and ask for the coresponding token.

 ```CLI
 $ kubectl -n kube-system describe secrets tiller-token-5m4tg  --kubeconfig="api/helm/kubeconfig.yaml"